gem-pasteur/Integron_Finder/doc/source/installation.rst

     (sudo) pip install Biopython==1.65

-To install version 1.65 of Biopython (recommended fro IntegronFinder).
+To install version 1.65 of Biopython (recommended for IntegronFinder).

 .. note::
     If you don't manage to install all the packages, try googling the error, or don't hesisate to ask a question on `stackoverflow`_.